10clouds/10minions-vscode/README.md

 3. Fixing hacks in setTimeout functions
 4. Logging detailed information about returned objects from APIs
 5. Requesting fixes for specific component code sections
+6. Explaining the code
+7. Adding error handling to the code
+8. Makeing your code more robust
+9. Check if this is most performant solution and if not change it with performance in mind
+10. Documenting the code
+11. Checking if your code can be written using other library
+12. Asking how to rewrite this code to achieve new requirements

+And many more!

 ## 🛠️ Extension Settings